wsco/UN-MEDV/README.md

 **5.** Why is class 3 first before class 1 & 2?
 Is it the same as first class, coach, etc.?

-**6.** Other feedback:
+**Other feedback:**
-  a. the last visualization the class and gender it doesn’t specify which column is the gender.
+    a.
+The last visualization the class and gender it doesn’t specify which column is the gender.

-  b.The true/false can be misleading.
+    b.
+The true/false can be misleading.
 It doesn’t tell you what is true.. that they died or they survived.

-  c.I am assuming that this is part of larger report but it doesn’t actually say that it is about the Titanic ship that sank in 1912.
+    c.
+I am assuming that this is part of larger report but it doesn’t actually say that it is about the Titanic ship that sank in 1912.

-  d.I think it would tell a different story if it was a stacked bars that way it is  % of the whole so you wouldn’t need as many visualizations and you wouldn’t need to know how many people there were in each category.
+    d.
+I think it would tell a different story if it was a stacked bars that way it is  % of the whole so you wouldn’t need as many visualizations and you wouldn’t need to know how many people there were in each category.

 **Marc:**
 I noticed the initial load of the page cycled through all the categories (All, Class, Gender, Class and Gender), then ending with the category buttons on the left...an automatic drill down effect.